Here are the steps to take in the process of getting pre-approved by a lender:

 Select a lender (see below for considerations in choosing the right lender for you)

 Call or submit and online pre-qualification request.
-You can do this with Finance of America Mortgage by clicking the "Get Pre-Approved" tab.
+You can do this with Mortgage Right by clicking the "Get Pre-Approved" tab.

 Your mortgage loan officer will discuss your credit with you and give you a list of items they require to complete the approval (i.e. Pay stubs, W-2s, Bank Statements, Etc.)

 Gather the required documents and submit to your lender.

 Your lender will then evaluate your credit, income and assets to determine if you are qualified for a mortgage.
 If so, your lender will then tell you what your maximum price range is based on your income and assets and issue a pre-approval letter for you.
 At this point, it's time to go house hunting with your realtor for that perfect house!
 Once you are ready to make an offer, your realtor will submit your pre-approval letter with the contract so that the seller will see that you are already approved for the financing.